Timmis (car)

-The Car : Overview of the Timmis Ford V8

 The car is built using original parts from 1934 (frame with the original 1934 Ford serial number stamped in, wheels, headlights, grille, instruments) which are sourced from unused stock parts found in warehouses all over the world.
 Other chassis parts, the transmission, the differential, the brakes and the steering unit have the original 1934 outward appearance, but more modern internal parts.
 This provides the original look with a more up-to-date performance.
 The body and the hood are new and hand-made by Timmis.
 Other small body fittings are manufactured by suppliers.
 The engine is custom built at the Ford of Canada Engine Remanufacturing Plant to modern specification and provided with a Ford warranty.
 It is a 3.9 litre Ford flathead V8 with dimensions similar to the original engine used in the Ford V-8.
 However, this engine has 50% more power at 125 b.h.p.
 According to the manufacturer, the optimum cruising speed of the car is 50-55 mph (80-88 km/h).
 The top speed is stated to be 100 mph (160 km/h).

-The company that makes the Timmis

 The Timmis Motor Company, founded by Andrew J. Timmis, has been producing the Timmis Ford V8, a recreation of the 1934 Ford V-8, since 1968 in small numbers.
 Other activities of the company include used-car sales.